 There is no one answer, but I believe the average reader may think their opinion doesn't matter.
 OH BUT IT DOES!
 Especially to new authors such as myself.
 Stephen King doesn't need 5,000 reviews, but I would enjoy having 50.
 First, reviews help the author to know how the book was received, and as a tool to improve their writing based on those things a reader may not have liked.
 Second, the author's exposure and ranking is tied to the number of reviews they receive.
 Third, it's not that hard to do.
 A simple star rating and a statement whether you liked the book or not will suffice.
 No need to feel you have to write a review as wordy as some.
 But if you want to, here is a link to Writing-World.Com that provides a guideline: www.writing-world.com/freelance/asenjo.shtml

 I very much appreciate those that have taken the effort to write a review.
-Even the readers who didn't find my writing up to their expectations or standards, please know that your input is a valuable part of my writing process which I consider to try and improve with each subsequent book.
+Even the readers who didn't find my writing up to their expectations or standards, please know that your input is a valuable part of my writing process which I consider to make improvement with each subsequent book.